top of page

 Charlottetown, NS Canada - August 12, 2002

-Along the Glooscap Trail.
+Along the Gooscap Trail.
 Our first stop was at River Hebert to see the Heritage Model Collection.
 The building houses scale-model replicas by artist Reginald “Bud” Johnston of local homes, a railway, church, old schoolhouse, creamery, theater, sawmill, blacksmith shop and animated carnival.
 We were given a tour of the collection that took about ½ hour.
 Bud built and assembled all the models to celebrate the history of Nova Scotia.
 It was something to see.
 We then drove to Joggins Fossil Cliffs and Centre.
 The Centre is a museum of fossils of animals, plants and semiprecious stones found along the coastline.
 Jack dropped me off and I walked down steps to the bay floor and walked around the area.
 There were lots of people combing the cliffs looking for fossils.
 I could have stayed there for hours, not really looking for fossils but just enjoying the beach, cliffs and views.
 They say the cliffs here are among the best example in the world of life on land in the “Coal Age’ over 300 million years ago.
 I couldn’t find anything and wouldn’t know it if I had.

 Advocate Harbour.
 We stopped to take pictures of a fishing boat tied to the dock that was sitting on the muddy bay bottom, no water.
 The pier must have been 80 feet long and no water anywhere.
 It was low tide.
 At high tide there is water everywhere and the fishing boat is level with the pier.